Policies

 Procedure for Issuing Timely Warnings:

-2. The Director of Business and Support Services will confer with the Chancellor and decide whether a timely warning will be issued.
+2. MSU Dispatch will confer with the Associate Vice-Chancellor for Business Support Services and decide whether a timely warning will be issued.

 3. The decision to issue a timely warning will be made on a case-by-case basis after consideration of the available facts, including factors such as the nature of the crime, the continuing danger or risk to the campus community, and the possible risk of compromising law enforcement efforts.
 Timely warnings are considered for the following classifications of reported crimes: criminal homicide, sex offenses, robbery, aggravated assault, hate crimes, burglary, motor vehicle theft, and arson, as outlined in 34 CFR 668.46.
 Timely warnings may also be issued for other reported crimes as deemed appropriate under the circumstances.
 The decision will be made in compliance with the Clery Act and in an effort to prevent similar crimes from occurring.

-4. Every attempt will be made to issue the warning as soon as possible after the incident is reported to the Director of Business and Support Services; however, the release is subject to the availability of accurate facts concerning the incident.
+4. Every attempt will be made to issue the warning as soon as possible after the incident is reported to the Associate Vice-Chancellor for Business Support Services; however, the release is subject to the availability of accurate facts concerning the incident.

-5. If the determination is made that a timely warning will be issued, the Director of Business and Support Services will work with the department of University communications to inform the University community by one or more of the following means, depending on the circumstances of the situation:
+5. If the determination is made that a timely warning will be issued, the Associate Vice-Chancellor for Business Support Services will work with the department of University communications to inform the University community by one or more of the following means, depending on the circumstances of the situation:

 • University webpages;